PanTongLin/Filter-Response-Normalization/README.md

 # Filter_Response_Norm
-A Pytorch implementation of the "Filter Response Normalization Layer" [paper](https://arxiv.org/abs/1911.09737)
+A Pytorch implementation of the "Filter Response Normalization Layer: Eliminating Batch Dependence in the Training of Deep Neural Networks"
+[paper](https://arxiv.org/abs/1911.09737)

+I have tested this implementation on **PyTorch 1.1.0**.
+But I guess that it might work after **Pytorch 0.4.1**.
 Simplely import it and use it like official batch normalization
 ```
 from FilterResponseNorm import *